yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/architecture.md

 ## Components of the agent

+This agent is built on Microsoft Azure services.
+Your lab instructor may have provisioned these resources for you ahead of time.

 ### Generative AI model
  The underlying Large Language Model (LLM) powering this app is the [Azure OpenAI gpt-4o](https://learn.microsoft.com/azure/ai-services/openai/concepts/models?tabs=global-standard%2Cstandard-chat-completions#gpt-4o-and-gpt-4-turbo){:target="_blank"} large language model (LLM).